Power Transformations of Relative Count Data as a Shrinkage Problem: Exponential Shrinkage

 \subsection{Quadratic Risk on the Tangent Space}

-To evaluate the accuracy of the exponential shrinkage estimator, we would like a simple risk function like the MSE.
-However, while $m$-geodesics are straight lines in the simplex, $e$-geodesics are straight lines in its tangent space
+To evaluate the accuracy of the exponential shrinkage estimator, we would like a simple risk function like the MSE. {We saw previously that with this risk function, an analytic estimate of the optimal prior weight was essentially possible because of the linearity of the shrinkage estimator.
+However, a generalized notion of linearity is now needed:} While $m$-geodesics are straight lines in the simplex, $e$-geodesics are straight lines in its tangent space

 A mapping from the simplex to $\mathcal{T}^D$ (a.k.a.\ \emph{clr plane} in CoDA) is known as the clr transformation